irenegl3/phones-catalog/README.md

 ## Docker Compose
 Docker compose has been used to run the application and the database in order to falicitate the deployment.
 Two services have been created:
-- **dbcatalogue:** built over a postgres image, on port 5555 that enables the connection to the internal postgreSQL port 5432
+- **db:** built over a postgres image, on port 5555 that enables the connection to the internal postgreSQL port 5432
-- **phonecatalogue:** built with the code of the application and that depends on the other service
+- **app:** built with the code of the application and that depends on the other service

 To create the image:
 ```shell